JohnTGZ/johntgz.github.io/_posts/2022-01-09-the_ultimate_guide_to_laser_filters.md

 ## InterpolationFilter
 For any invalid scan range outside of the minimum and maximum scan range, the interpolation comes up with a range value which is an interpolation between the surrounding valid values (within the accepted scan range).

 ### Use Cases
 The interpolation filter is sort of a double-edged sword, it could reconstruct scan messages from invalid points.
-However, it can also introduce unnecessary noise into the scan messages especially if the difference between the surrounding valid range values are relatively large, which is likely for nearby obstacles against other obstacles further away.
+However, it can also introduce erroneous laser points into the scan messages especially if the difference between the surrounding valid range values are relatively large, which is likely for nearby obstacles against other obstacles further away.
 The navigation stack could mistake this interpolated point as an obstacle when there is none.
 I would imagine that it's best used in an environment small enough to be within the maximum range of the lidar.

 ### Parameters
 ```yaml
 - name: interpolation
   type: laser_filters/InterpolationFilter
 ```

 ### Pseudocode

 #### *Update Function*
   [Source Code](https://github.com/ros-perception/laser_filters/blob/c25f2f738b33f322ffb3bb52f2dc01d74688b233/include/laser_filters/interpolation_filter.h#L63-L110)
 ```python
 FUNCTION Update(scan_in, scan_out)